yariksheptykin/php-remote-kata/README.md

 ## No PhpStorm, No Problem!

-You can run tests directly via docker-compose: `docker-compose run php vendor/bin/phpunit`
+* You can run tests directly via docker-compose: `docker-compose run php vendor/bin/phpunit`
+   * Linux: `./bin/phpunit`
+* You can use the composer inside the docker-container, to avoid permission issues: `docker-compose run php /usr/bin/composer`
+   * Linux:  `./bin/composer`